iaifi/iaifi.github.io/index.md

 For an archive of IAIFI news, see our [news page](/iaifi-news.html).
 To receive periodic announcements about IAIFI-related activities, [sign up for our mailing list](http://mailman.mit.edu/mailman/listinfo/iaifi-news) and follow us [on Twitter](http://www.twitter.com/iaifi_news) and [LinkedIn](https://www.linkedin.com/company/iaifi).

+***Pulkit Agrawal gets featured in [MIT News](https://news.mit.edu/2023/legged-robotic-system-playing-soccer-various-terrains-0403)***.
+IAIFI Senior Investigator Pulkit Agrawal, and collaborators Gabriel Margolis and Yandong Ji have developed a legged robotic system that can dribble a soccer ball under the same conditions as humans.
+"Our goal in developing algorithms for legged robots is to provide autonomy in challenging and complex terrains that are currently beyond the reach of robotic systems." *April 3, 2023*
+{:.info}

 ***Brian Nord, MLK Scholar, interviewed for MIT's Institute Community & Equity Office***: Watch [Brian discuss Artificial Intelligence and social advocacy](https://www.youtube.com/watch?v=xVhl6POHo6Y&list=PLKHPCGvTwsmHKCNO-xCHw0PF-Gza0DWoU&index=4). *February, 8, 2023*
 {:.info}